wp-plugins/posts-per-cat/readme.txt

 * We changed options names for number of columns, number of posts and excerpts visibility.
 We recommend you to update plugin settings after update.

 == Changelog ==
+= 1.4.1 (2014-09-14) =
+* Fix settings page initialization issue
+* Fix output when do_action() is used for integration
+* Add to Widget settings support for post ordering and sorting (already supported by shortcode since 1.3.0 - undocumented until now)

 = 1.4.0 (2014-09-13) =
 * Fix usage of predefined include/exclude categories in global settings if no include/exclude categories provided in widget or shortcode
 * Fix non-working minimal box height set in widget or shortcode